 The logical solution to this confusion is to standardise on the use of ICC Incoterms rules for all transactions, whether domestic or international.

-The Incoterms 2010 revision has been drafted to make the interpretation of the rules very straightforward for domestic trades.
+The recent Incoterms revisions has been drafted to make the interpretation of the rules very straightforward for domestic trades.
 For example, all obligations in respect of import or export procedures need only be considered ‘where applicable.’